 We love simple science experiments you can do at home or in the classroom.
-I wanted to put together a kids’ science kit to show you how simple it is to try your own science experiments at home.
+I wanted to assemble a kids’ science kit to show you how simple it is to try your own science experiments at home.

-Most of our favorite science equipment for kids are super simple to find at the grocery store or the dollar store, and many items you may already have at home.
-Read on to find out what to put in a at home science kit.
+Most of our favorite science supplies for kids are super simple to find at the grocery store or dollar store, and you may already have many items at home.
+However, I have also added a few of our favorite science tools from Amazon.
+Read on to find out what to put in an at-home science kit.

-Of course, water is an awesome material for science experiments so make sure to try one of our awesome water science experiments!
-Grab a container and start filling!
+Of course, water is an awesome material for science experiments.
+Make sure to try one of our awesome water science experiments!
+Grab a container and start filling it!

-These are some of my favorite science tools for kids whether you’re in the classroom, at home, or in a group or club setting.
-Fill your science/STEM kit!
+These are some of my favorite science tools for kids, whether you’re in the classroom, at home, or in a group or club setting.
+Fill out your science/STEM kit!

-(Please note, that all Amazon links below are affiliate links which means this website does receive a small percentage of each sale at no extra cost to you.)
+(Please note that all Amazon links below are affiliate links, meaning this website receives a small percentage of each sale.)

 Although this is a science kit with experiments to try, I specifically like the test tubes that are supplied.
 Super easy to reuse!